My long battle on behalf of consumers continues.

 One should email the supplier to let them know that the delivery service they are using is inefficient.
 However, I have progressed to blogging about it as 1. it is a useful record of what is happening (I have many old examples buried in unread emails and letters); 2. it informs other consumers what is going on; 3. it can be more effort than it is worth to complain to the retailer, when retailers fob you off with platitudes or unilateral decisions without discussion, so a blog is a useful way 4. to deal with one’s frustration and 5. to let retailers know that consumers will respond in their own way, and not simply by removing their custom.

 23 August 2017: the parcel arrived this afternoon, 24 hours after my phonecall yesterday and five days after it arrived at the local depot only a few miles away.
-My wife had to chase after the van when she saw it going past the house.
-In this case the young driver will need to develop some communication skills, some people skills and pay more attention to details – such as reading the address properly.
+My wife had to chase after the van when she saw it was going past the house instead of delivering to the house.
+In this case the young driver will need to develop some observation skills to locate the house, some communication skills, some people skills and pay more attention to details – such as reading the address properly.
 The retailer responded immediately and helpfully to informing them about the service given by the intermediate delivery companies.